couchbaselabs/docs-ng/content/couchbase-sdk-node-1.0/tutorial.markdown

     ```

 The final step is to push the design documents in production.
 While the design
-documents are in development, the index is applied only on the local node.
+documents are in development, the index is applied only to a deterministic
-Because we want to have the index on the whole dataset, click the Publish button
+subset of the data.
+Because we want to have the index on the whole dataset,
-on both design documents (and accept any pop-up windows that warn you about
+click the Publish button on both design documents (and accept any pop-up windows
-overriding the old design documents).
+that warn you about overriding the old design documents).

 For more information about using views for indexing and querying from Couchbase
 Server, see the following helpful resources in the Couchbase Server Manual: